 The game of Catch Billy Miner addresses all of the mathematical process listed in the Program of Studies: communications, connections, mental estimations and mental mathematics, problem solving, reasoning, technology and visualization.
 Learning how to apply graph theory to win at a game is mathematical problem solving at its best.
 Strategic game play provides relevance and motivation to learn mathematical concepts.

-Within theGeneral Outcome: Develop Number Sense, this problem helps children develop mental strategies for solving problems.
+Within the Grades 4 – 6 General Outcome: Develop Number Sense, this problem helps children develop mental strategies for solving problems.
 Understanding how a different sized loop changes the position of the Mountie relative to Billy involves number comparison and problem solving with whole numbers and integers.
-Within the General Outcome: use patterns to describe the world and solve problems.
-Knowing how the Mountie can always win reinforces understanding of mathematical relationships within a chart to solve a problem.
+Within the Grades 4 – 6 General Outcome: use patterns to describe the world and solve problems, knowing how the Mountie can always win reinforces understanding of mathematical relationships within a chart to solve a problem.
 Similarly translating and applying rules for prediction are also reinforced.
 The following figure illustrates the relevant Specific Outcomes: